madjeek-web/symfony-mailjet-bundle/README.md

 ---

-* If this project helped you, please star it on GitHub!
+* If this project helped you, please star it on GitHub !
 It encourages continued development.